 Roofer Safety Tip #2: Educate Your Crew

-Next to making sure your team is up to date with all of the OSHA guidelines, the other important thing is to educate everyone who participates in field work.
+Next to making sure your team is up to date with all of the OSHA roofing standards, the other important thing is to educate everyone who participates in field work.
 Showing them the different techniques to properly—and safely—navigate various roofing structures helps keep you from a hospital visit and your crew from stressing while on the job.

 Roofing Resource: OSHA Safety Guidelines